gazebo-tooling/setup-gazebo/README.md

 > [!WARNING]
 >
 > `setup-gazebo` is under active development.
-This action is currently being tested, and has not been released to GitHub Marketplace yet.
 >
-> When using this action in your workflows, it is advisable to use a full commit hash as a suffix - `gazebo-tooling/setup-gazebo@<full_commit_hash>`.
->
-> This action can also be used with the `main` branch - `gazebo-tooling/setup-gazebo@main`.
+> This action can also be used with the `main` branch - `gazebo-tooling/setup-gazebo@main` or with a full commit has as a suffix - `gazebo-tooling/setup-gazebo@<full_commit_hash>`.
 Use with caution as compatibility is not guaranteed!

 ### Ubuntu